pavan-kaushal/blockchain-voting/README.md

  - make sure your browser has a ethereum wallet( I used metamask ) and the current account is connected to the deployed network of the smart contract

- - Ganache for test ethereum coins
+ - Ganache for  setting up a personal ethereum blockchain for testing my smart contracts

  - your browser must support web3